D. R. Kaprekar

-Biography
+Education and work

-Kaprekar received his secondary school education in Thane and studied at Cotton College in Guwahati.
-In 1927, he won the Wrangler R. P. Paranjpe Mathematical Prize for an original piece of work in mathematics.
+Kaprekar received his secondary school education in Thane and studied at Fergusson College in Pune.
+In 1927, he won the Wrangler R. P. Paranjpye Mathematical Prize for an original piece of work in mathematics.

 He attended the University of Mumbai, receiving his bachelor's degree in 1929.
-Having never received any formal postgraduate training, for his entire career (1930–1962) he was a schoolteacher at the government junior school in Devlali Maharashtra, India.
+In his entire career(1930–1962), he was a schoolteacher at the government junior school in Devlali Maharashtra, India.
 Cycling from place to place he also tutored private students with unconventional methods, cheerfully sitting by a river and "thinking of theorems".
 He published extensively, writing about such topics as recurring decimals, magic squares, and integers with special properties.
-He is also known as "Ganitanand".